KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Declining U.S. Membership in Mainline Churches

-This problem of declining interest is not exclusive to the United Methodist Church.
-Mainline churches in general are struggling to stay relevant.
+This problem of declining U.S. membership is not exclusive to the United Methodist Church.
+Mainline churches in general are struggling to stay relevant in the U.S.

 The United Methodist Church [has reported](http://www.umc.org/news-and-media/mixed-blessings-in-new-us-church-numbers), "The United Methodist Church remains the third-largest religious group in the United States, and its membership trends - decreases in the United States and increases in other countries - mirror those of other mainline denominations."